In this article, we are going to look at soil fertility.

 Common naturally occurring forms of potassium are potassium chloride, potassium sulfate, and its derived forms in combination with magnesium, aluminum and calcium, potassium aluminum silicate, potassium iron silicates, and potassium nitrate.

 At least two other mineral elements find themselves on the borderline between the so-called major and minor mineral elements.

 Originally the distinction was made on the basis of the amount of an element that had to be added to a field in order to have a good healthy crop.

 Now scientists tell us that at least two of the elements that previously were thought to be essential in only small amounts now are known to be required in fairly substantial amounts.

 This whole business of “major” and “minor” is relative – nitrogen, phosphorus and potassium are needed by all plants in “wholesale” amounts.

-Others are necessary in smaller quantities, and calcium and iron seem to be next on the list.
+Others are necessary for smaller quantities, and calcium and iron seem to be next on the list.